 2 – Well-Positioned to Support Large Fleets

 While some telematics providers can work with carriers that have only one or two trucks, they may or may not be able to support larger carriers, FMCs and other clients with numerous fleet vehicles.
-Because of this, it’s crucial that prospective clients the infrastructure and capacity of telematics companies before deciding to hire them.
+Because of this, it’s crucial that prospective clients look into the infrastructure and capacity of telematics companies before deciding to hire them.
 A provider must be positioned with enough range and capacity to support a large operation with multiple locations, each managing their own trucks – otherwise, it just won’t be able to keep up with that operation’s compliance demand.

 Beyond capacity, the telematics provider should be well-organized enough to support companies with large fleets and multiple sites.
 If a company has multiple locations, with multiple units at each location, then the provider should be able to break out groups of trucks into an overall hierarchy (such as COMPANY NAME > REGION > STATE > INDIVIDUAL LOCATION) within its specific reporting system.
 Unfortunately, some providers do not have such organization within their telematics systems, and as such, force their clients to manually search for individual trucks through long lists with no categorization or overall hierarchies.